 Much controversy surrounded the loss of Lusitania.
 The presence of a second explosion was used as wartime propaganda by both Germany (who claimed the Lusitania was carrying illegal ammunition) and Britain (who claimed the German U-boat had purposely fired multiple times on the ship).

 The sinking had the unintended consequence of outraging the United States, which lost 106 people in the disaster, and this as well as many other factors contributed to America entering the war on the side of the allies.

 Today the Lusitania rests on the sea bed in less than 300ft of water.
-Contemporary belief is the torpedo ignited coal dust in the ship’s bunkers, which accounts for the second explosion.
+Contemporary belief is the torpedo likely ignited coal dust in the ship’s bunkers, or struck a high pressure steam pipe, which could account for the second explosion.